 Let's talk about why claim reduction is key.

 One of the many reasons we preach safe practices for preventing claims, is because the more claims there are, the higher our loss runs are.
-The higher out loss runs; the higher premiums will be at renewal.
+The higher our loss runs; the higher premiums will be at renewal.
 If loss runs are too high, then the entire program could be at risk of being non-renewed.

 Loss runs look at claims that were filed/paid out as well as the cost of examining and defending a claim (the cost for a claims examiner's time and legal fees).
 So, if an insured is defended in court, even for something the judge rules shouldn't be paid out, tens of thousands in legal fees can still affect our loss runs.

-Next, why does the size of the group (or total number of insureds)
+Next, why does the size of the group (or total number of insureds) matter?

 The law of large numbers is a statistical concept related to probability, and it's a factor underwriters use when determining our rates each year.
 Their risk analysis will become more accurate the more people are in a group - which means if there aren't enough people in a group, they can't accurately assess risk.
 If an underwriter determines they can't accurately assess risk, two things could happen: they could deny renewing our policy, or they could increase our premium prices.